Review 775: Hoppers

 After a group of scientists invent a way to "hop" human minds into lifelike robotic animal bodies, an animal-loving teenager named Mabel Tanaka (Piper Curda) uses the technology to embody a robotic beaver and thwart a construction company's plot to destroy the local animal habitat, unwittingly starting an animal uprising against all humans.

-Jon Hamm At first Jerry seems to be your stereotypical one-note douchy mayor character who just wants to destroy nature to build a freeway,
+Jon Hamm At first Jerry seems to be your stereotypical one-note douchy mayor character who just wants to destroy nature to build a freeway, but thankfully that wasn't the case a

-Bobby Moynihan of SNL fame and previously worked with Daniel Chong on We Bare Bears
+Bobby Moynihan of SNL fame and previously worked with Daniel Chong on We Bare Bears voting the beaver king who is hilariously called "George"

 The eclectic and well chosen voice cast features performances from actor and comedians Melissa Villansenor as a grumpy brown bear & Vanessa Bayer as a shark assassin with a surprisingly jovial voice that makes me think she's a descendant of the titular shark from Spielberg's Jaws.
 Other voice talents include Meryl Streep as the Insect Queen and Dave Franco as her Machiavellian son who - well lets just sat I haven't met a villain this scary since Judge Doom in Who Framed Roger Rabbit.